fiskaltrust/release-notes/portal/portal-sprint-94.md

 **Establish secure platform for configuring of Middleware components**

 <p style="text-align: justify">
 In this sprint we were focused to add authorization rules on configuration endpoints.
 Claim rules that are managed for employees are now applied to configuration management.
-To do any creation or edit configuration user needs to have assigned configuration write permission.
-For listing data in configuration user needs to have assigned configuration read permission.
+To create any configuration component or edit configuration user needs to have assigned configuration write permission.
+For listing data in configuration pages user needs to have assigned configuration read permission.
 </p>

 ## Features